Directed Time in England

-The School Teachers’ Pay and Conditions Document (STPCD) requires a teacher employed full time to be available for work on 195 days in any school year, of which 190 of those days the teacher may be required to teach pupils and perform other duties as described in the STPCD, and five days in which the teacher may only be required to perform other duties.
-Such a teacher may be required to teach and perform other duties for 1,265 hours (directed time) each year, allocated reasonably throughout those days in the school year on which s/he is required to work.
+The School Teachers’ Pay and Conditions Document (STPCD), which applies to all maintained schools and is followed by the majority of academies, requires a teacher employed full time to be available for work on 195 days in any school year, of which a maximum of 190 are pupil contact days, and at least five pupil non-contact days in which the teacher may only be required to perform other duties.
+The time a teacher can be directed over the 195 days is a maximum of 1,295 hours (directed time) each year.
+This should be allocated reasonably throughout the days on which a teacher is required to work.

 In addition, a teacher is required to work “such reasonable additional hours as may be needed to enable the effective discharge of their professional duties”.
 This work should be focused on planning and preparation and assessing, recording and reporting.
 The time and place are to be determined by the teacher.
-However, the requirement to work additional hours is subject to, and in the context of, the entitlement to enjoy a reasonable work/life balance, outlined in Section 4 of the STPCD.
-Under Section 2 of the 2008 STPCD, schools are required to ensure that they “have regard to the desirability of teachers at the school being able to achieve a satisfactory balance between the time required to discharge their professional duties...and the time required to pursue their personal interests outside work”.
+However, the requirement to work additional hours is subject to, and in the context of, the entitlement to enjoy a reasonable work/life balance.

-In addition, the Section 3 Statutory Guidance within the STPCD includes the statement that: “The relevant body should ensure that...they consult with all staff and their union representatives on the teaching timetable and an annual calendar which includes staff meetings, parental consultations and other activities”.
+In addition, the relevant body should ensure that they consult with all staff and their union representatives on the teaching timetable and an annual calendar which includes staff meetings, parental consultations and other activities.

 NASUWT Representatives and members should draw this to the attention of the school leadership with a view to securing compliance with the provisions and to developing an acceptable and reasonable annual calendar and time budget covering the directed time.
 This is very important for all teachers but is of particular significance for part-time teachers as both their pay and working time is now, as a result of changes to the STPCD, benchmarked against the pay and working time of a full-time teacher occupying a comparable post.

-The directed time calendar is now a critical part of the planning for rarely cover (see the rarely cover advice below).
+The directed time calendar is a critical part of the of planning for rarely cover (see rarely cover advice below).

 School sessions, in the 195 days when teachers are required to be available for work, will account for a significant proportion of the directed hours.

 A calendar of meetings for the academic year should be published in advance of the start of the academic year.
 The days of the week on which meetings will be held at the end of school sessions should be identified so that teachers can plan their personal activities.
 This is also critical for teachers with carer responsibilities.
-Once published, the days identified should not be changed unless there are exceptional circumstances and then only in consultation with the teacher.
+Once published, the days identified should not be changed unless there are exceptional circumstances and then only in consultation with the staff or individual teachers concerned.

 NASUWT Representatives and members should ensure that consultation on the annual calendar and time budget includes the so-called ‘buffer time’ at the start and end of the school day.
-If this is directed, it is included in the time budget.
+If this is directed, for example for supervisory duties, it is included in the time budget.